A national movement

 • Regional grid construction industry.
 Australian shipyards and manufacturers build the cable-laying vessels, pipeline ships, subsea transformers, fibre cable, and structural components that connect the Asia-Pacific grid.
 The construction is itself a major Australian export — Australia as the regional infrastructure contractor.

 • AI compute export to the Asia-Pacific.
 23 ms to Singapore.
 Cheap sovereign renewable electricity.
-Desert geothermal cooling.
+ORC heat recovery for cooling.
 Subsea fibre interconnects.
 The regional AI compute supplier the Indo-Pacific is looking for.

 • Manufacturing ore and critical minerals into value-added products.
 Iron, copper, bauxite, lithium, and rare earths processed and manufactured in Australia under Sovereign Defence Manufacturing — turned into finished steel, transmission line, motors, battery cells, and the components regional partners actually buy back.
 Value capture stays onshore; the export base shifts from raw ore to manufactured goods on long-duration contracts.

 • Decarbonising the region by export.
 Every TWh of Australian renewable electricity exported displaces coal or gas generation in the importing country.
-Australia exports its emission reductions to the region — the largest single decarbonisation contribution any single country can make.
+Australia exports its emission reductions to the region — among the largest decarbonisation contributions any single country can make.

 • Water and fibre for selected regional partners.
 The aqueduct and fibre technology that runs continental Australia can extend to selected regional partners — shared infrastructure as the European-pattern integration.